Meet Liz Watson

 I led the development of the $15 minimum wage bill in the House, and I worked with Senator Sanders' staff when he introduced the companion bill in the Senate.
 I drafted first-of-its-kind legislation to end the practice of calling people into work on a couple of hours’ notice and telling them if they don’t report, they’re fired.
 Senator Warren introduced this legislation for the first time three Congresses ago.
 Since then, it’s been introduced in cities and states across the country.
 I brought a Working Families Agenda to the United States Congress.

-While I've been fighting for my friends and neighbors in Washington, my heart has always been here.
 My roots in Indiana run deep – all the way back to the Civil War.
 This is where my parents are.
 It’s where my friends are.
 The treasurer on my campaign is one my childhood best friends and my co-president of the high school student council.

 After the new Congress came in, I watched as our Congressman, Trey Hollingsworth, voted nearly every single day to set Hoosier families back – worker protections were gutted, our health care threatened, clean air and clean water protections rolled back, women’s health was under attack and rampant sexual harassment that undermines women on the job was ignored.